braintree/pg_ha_migrations/README.md

 Running tests will automatically create a test database in the locally running Postgres server.
 You can find the connection parameters in `spec/spec_helper.rb`, but setting the environment variables `PGHOST`, `PGPORT`, `PGUSER`, and `PGPASSWORD` will override the defaults.

 To install this gem onto your local machine, run `bundle exec rake install`.

 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+Note: if while releasing the gem you get the error `Your rubygems.org credentials aren't set.
+Run \`gem push\` to set them.` you can more simply run `curl -u <rubygems username> https://rubygems.org/api/v1/api_key.yaml > ~/.gem/credentials && chmod 0600 ~/.gem/credentials`.

 ## Contributing